alexandrnikitin/blog/_posts/2015-11-26-hoisting-in-net-explained.md

 #### Examine the loop

-The next interesting method is [`Compiler::optHoistThisLoop`][github-optimizer-optHoistThisLoop] that works with one loop at a time, it picks out only those that suits certain conditions:
+The next interesting method is [`Compiler::optHoistThisLoop`][github-optimizer-optHoistThisLoop] that works with one loop at a time, it picks out only those that meet certain conditions:

 * The loop should be a "do-while" loop.
 This doesn't mean exactly `do {} while ()` keywords in your code.
 But that implies that the compiler knows that the loop will definitely be executed and conditions will be check at the end of an iteration.
 "For" loops will be transformed to "do-while" ones if possible.
 * The loop shouldn't start from a `try {} catch {}` block.
 The compiler won't optimize it.